Sunilsolankiji/tourjs/readme.md

 To use the Tour Library in your project, follow these steps:

   1. Download the library files from our website or repository.
-  2. Include the library files (zt-tour.js and zt-tour.css) in your project
+  2. Include the library files (tourjs.js and tourjs.css) in your project
   3. Link the library files in your HTML file.
   4. You're now ready to start using the Tour Library!